archipelago-art/contracts/DESIGN.md

 destructively consume from the front of bytestrings in EVM memory.
 During operation, `bytes memory` values may not always be aligned to 32-byte addresses, but we are not aware of anything that would make this problematic.
-It works fine at the EVM level, and [Solidity's assembly conventions][solc-asm] does not indicate that Solidity assumes that `bytes memory` values have any particular alignment.
+It works fine at the EVM level, and [Solidity's assembly conventions document][solc-asm] does not indicate that Solidity assumes that `bytes memory` values have any particular alignment.

 The `CircuitOracle` contract implementation also uses unchecked arithmetic and some inline assembly for performance optimizations.
-This saves about 1000 gas on some typical invocations.
-Most of the unchecked blocks are trivially, locally safe (e.g., `require(_x > 0); unchecked { _x--; }`).
-All have `// SAFETY:` justifications in comments.
+This saves about 1350 gas on a circuit with only 2 base traits and 1 op (the minimal useful circuit), and about 2900 gas on a circuit with 4 base traits and 3 ops.
+Most of the unchecked blocks are trivially, locally safe: e.g., `require(_x > 0);` followed by `uncheckedSub(_x, 1)`.
+All call sites have `// SAFETY:` justifications in comments.

 [circuit]: https://hackmd.io/@wchargin/composite-oracles
 [solc-asm]: